 A simple pregnancy belly band like this one helps support your back and give a little bit of relief from back pain.
 I started using one a little before my third trimester.
 As you can see, I’m also reading Bringing Up Bebe, a pregnancy book that came highly recommended.

-I’ve been taking the Enfamom Prenatal Multivitamin and I pack them in a teeny tiny Tupperware with a rubber band in my luggage.
+I’ve been taking a prenatal multivitamin and I pack them in a teeny tiny Tupperware with a rubber band in my luggage.

 Compression socks for flying

-I use these compression socks for travel from NxtStop and I recommend them!
+I always travel with compression socks now.
+I really recommend them!

 Super comfy maternity clothes for traveling